nucleartide/Breadforge/.github/pull_request_template.md

 * do the "Mom Dad game dev" titling
 * consider pulling out shared utils into separate repo, and use git submodules
 * sketch out data model
+* zoom in on player for a GIF

 <details>
 <summary>